barmizrahi/RandomNumSDK/README.md

      RandomNumberSDK randomNumberSDK = new RandomNumberSDK();

    ## 2. Call the getRandomNumber() method to get a random number.
-This method need to implamens two function onRandomNumberGenerated() , onRandomNumberError().
+This method need to implement two function onRandomNumberGenerated() , onRandomNumberError().

       randomNumberSDK.getRandomNumber(new RandomNumberSDK.RandomNumberListener() {
          @Override